njbigwig/AltairEmulator/README.md

 2. Set the Data switches (D7 – D0) to the value of the first byte to write<br>
 3. Momentarily click up on Deposit-Deposit Next switch to write the first byte to the starting address<br>
 4. Enter in the next value to be written using the Data switches (D7 – D0)<br>
-5. Momentarily click down on Deposit-Deposit Next switch to write the next byte to the nextstar address<br>
+5. Momentarily click down on Deposit-Deposit Next switch to write the next byte to the next address<br>
 6. Repeat steps 4 and 5 to write to the remaining memory locations<br>
 7. The Address and Data LEDs will represent the address and data bits<br><br>